-Sub-objective 12: ENCOURAGEMENT OF DEVELOPMENT PROJECTS RELATING TO CULTURAL HERITAGE
+Sub-objective 12: ENCOURAGEMENT OF DEVELOPMENT PROJECTS RELATING TO CULTURAL HERITAGE ustrations of actions (not exhaustive)

 With a notable cultural and historical richness, the park's mission is to bring together local, territorial, regional and international stakeholders around common objectives.
 This rich and unique cultural heritage is a major asset for establishing projects for the development and economic, environmental, social and cultural integration of the country.